Dori Hammond and Shadow

 Our horse, Shadow, was the inspiration for Jackson Hole Horse Rescue.
 He recently died, just short of age 31.
 I had him for 27 years.
-Here was my post on Facebook.
+My Journal entry;

 March 15, 2018.
 My good buddy Shadow died today.
 He was three months shy of 31 years old.
 The best horse I ever had.
 I’ve had him for 27 years.
 Gallop through the clouds, old buddy, until we meet again in 28 1/2 years when my time is finally up.

 When I go to join Shadow, on September 26, 2047, I want this photo on my casket.

 No open casket.
 I don’t want to look dead.
 I want everyone to remember Jonesy and Shadow when we were in our prime in the Mountains near Jackson Hole, Wyoming.